astridtessem/dataAndKnowledgeBases/README.md

 ###ViterbiAlgorithm

 **Viterbi(obs, states, start_p, trans_p, emit_p):** Calculate the probability of each state for every observation.
-For level 0, let the cell value in the Veterbi matrix be startProp * emitProp * observation.
-For the other levels, let the cell value be...
+For level 0, we have a special case using the start probability.
-When the word is unknown, give it the same viterbi value as the word in front of it. <-- kind of bad solution..
+When the word is unknown, use feature extraction to classify it and give it a predefined value.

 ###CreateModel
 **JsonSave(data,name):** Writes the data as a json file.

 **saveModel(trans_p, emit_p, states, start_p):** Saves all the arguments in the method as Json files using JsonSave(data,name).

-**CreateModel:** This method creates the whole training model.
+**CreateModel:** This method creates the models.
 First it reads a part of the corpus.
 Then it get states from this part.
 With the states and the sub corpus a startProp, transProp and emitProp is created.
-It then saves the Model using the function saveModel.
+It then saves the models using the function saveModel.
+The method have two inputs: the number of models to create and how many documents in each model.

 ###RunModel